candlepin/candlepin.github.io/README.md

 Openshift should be configured to watch that image repository and rebuild everything when it detects a change to the image.

+If you are starting with a brand new project, you'll need to import the image initially using `oc import-image --from='docker.io/candlepin/website-ruby-23' --confirm candlepin/website-ruby-23:latest`

+Then create your application with `oc new-app candlepin/website-ruby-23~https://github.com/awood/candlepinproject.org` or you can use the web console if you want.

 # Environment Variables and Build and Run Processes
 Any environment variables that we need to define (such as the BUNDLE_WITHOUT variable to exclude gems from a group in the Gemfile) are defined in